JuliaLang/www.julialang.org/blog/2021/03/julia-1.6-highlights.md

 GitHub and issues were tracked down and fixed (unless the issues were tied to non-exported APIs not meant for external use).
-The final decision about whether Julia 1.6 will become the new LTS will be made after it has been battle tested in the field, around the time of the 1.7 release enters stabilization.
+The final decision about whether Julia 1.6 will become the new LTS will be made after it has been battle-tested in the field, around the time of the 1.7 release enters stabilization.
 The full list of changes can be found in the [NEWS file](https://github.com/JuliaLang/julia/blob/release-1.6/NEWS.md), but here we'll give a more in-depth overview of some of the release highlights.